Soundness: Strong soundness

-Strong soundness of a deductive system is the property that any sentence P of the language upon which the deductive system is based that is derivable from a set Γ of sentences of that language is also a logical consequence of that set, in the sense that any model that makes all members of Γ true will also make P true.
-In symbols, where Γ is a set of sentences of L: if Γ ⊢_{S} P, then also Γ ⊨_{L} P. Notice that in the statement of strong soundness, when Γ is empty, we have the statement of weak soundness.
+Strong soundness of a deductive system is the property that any sentence $C$ that is provable from a (possibly empty) set of premises/sentences $\Gamma = \{A_1, A_2, ..., A_n\}$ is also a semantic consequence of that set, i.e., $C$ is true in any model that makes all members of $\Gamma$.
+Symbolically we write, if $\Gamma \vdash C$, then $\Gamma \models C$.
+Notice that when $\Gamma$ is empty, we have the statement of weak soundness.

 Arithmetic soundness

 If T is a theory whose objects of discourse can be interpreted as natural numbers, we say T is arithmetically sound if all theorems of T are actually true about the standard mathematical integers.
 For further information, see ω-consistent theory.

 Relation to completeness

-The converse of the soundness property is the semantic completeness property.
-A deductive system with a semantic theory is strongly complete if every sentence P that is a semantic consequence of a set of sentences Γ can be derived in the deduction system from that set.
-In symbols: whenever Γ ⊨ P, then also Γ ⊢ P. Completeness of first-order logic was first explicitly established by Gödel, though some of the main results were contained in earlier work of Skolem.
+The converse of the soundness property is the completeness property.
+A deductive system with a semantic theory is strongly complete if every sentence $C$ that is a semantic consequence of a set of sentences $\Gamma$ can be derived in the deduction system from that set.
+In symbols: if $\Gamma \models C$ then $\Gamma \vdash C$.
+Completeness of first-order logic was first explicitly established by Gödel, though some of the main results were contained in earlier work of Skolem.

 Informally, a soundness theorem for a deductive system expresses that all provable sentences are true.
 Completeness states that all true sentences are provable.

 Gödel's first incompleteness theorem shows that for languages sufficient for doing a certain amount of arithmetic, there can be no consistent and effective deductive system that is complete with respect to the intended interpretation of the symbolism of that language.
 Thus, not all sound deductive systems are complete in this special sense of completeness, in which the class of models (up to isomorphism) is restricted to the intended one.
 The original completeness proof applies to all classical models, not some special proper subclass of intended ones.